BT TV review 2021

 The BT TV app is free to all BT TV customers.
 It enables you to watch all your BT channels on your phone, tablet, computer or laptop wherever you are, and also set programmes to record at home while you are away.
 The BT Sport app works in the same way, enabling you to watch all the BT Sport action on a device of your choice either at home or when you are out.

 Packages and bundles

 Bundles with broadband

 You can only get BT TV in a bundle with BT broadband.
 It's not available on its own.
-There are currently five notably different BT broadband and TV bundles.
-They are:
+There are currently six BT broadband and TV bundles They are:

-- Max – Max is BT TV’s ultimate package.
-It comes with 142 channels in total, including 21 in HD, a range of kids channels including Nickelodeon and Disney, and access to BT Sport in 4K UHD.
-It is only available with BT Infinity.
-Customers will get a Youview+ UHD box that also doubles the recording time capability to 600 hours, which along with catch-up and on demand TV guarantees you should never miss you favourite shows again.
-The Max package offers everything there is – although you still won’t get Sky Atlantic.
+- VIP – VIP is BT TV’s ultimate package.
+It comes with all the Freeview channels, NOW TV Entertainment, NOW TV Cinema, NOW TV Sports, BT Sports – including BT Sports Ultimate in 4K, Eurosport and AMC.
+Customers get a BT YouView G4 UHD box that also doubles the recording time capability to 600 hours, which along with catch-up and on demand TV guarantees you should never miss your favourite shows again.

 TV on its own

 You can't get BT TV without also signing up to BT Broadband, but if you're already a BT broadband customer you can add BT TV at any time.
 You can choose to bolt on any BT package, subject to having the minimum broadband speed requirements of 32Mbps for anything other than the Classic Entertainment pack.